by Women's Health Updated 10/2021

 Current research suggests that respiratory spread is the dominant form of transmission and infected individuals are infectious for a relatively short period of time – less than 9 days from the onset of symptoms.
 Individuals are most capable of transmitting the virus to others very early, and individuals appear to mount and immune response that lasts at least 5-7 months when exposed to the virus.

 Physicians across the country have analyzed the emerging scientific data about the long-term effects of COVID-19.
 Those experiencing longer term effects are referred to as “long-haulers” These patients with COVID-19 have experienced prolonged symptoms and/or the emergence of new ones well after the initial viral infection has resolved.
-Based on the limited number of studies published to date, at least one-third of patients who required hospitalization for COVID-19 have experienced one of these long-term side effects.
+Based on the limited number of studies published to date, as many as 1/2 of patients who required hospitalization for COVID-19 have experienced one of these long-term side effects.

 How is SARS-CoV-2 transmitted?